-Repeated use of pennyroyal alcohol based extract over a period of two weeks has been linked to a death.
+Repeated use of pennyroyal alcohol-based extract for two weeks has been linked to a death.
 The concentrated essential oil is not recommended for internal use as it is extremely toxic and can cause severe kidney and liver damage, and even death.
 Pennyroyal oil contains 80-90% pulegone, giving the plant its peppermint flavor, but also concentrating its toxic effects.
-Neither the fresh or dried leaves are recommended for use by pregnant women, even though they do not contain these high levels of the toxic compound pulegone.
+Neither the fresh nor dried leaves are recommended for use by pregnant women, even though they do not contain these high levels of the toxic compound pulegone.
 There is no known antidote for pennyroyal toxicity.

-France and Germany use oil of pennyroyal commercially.
+France and Germany use the oil of pennyroyal commercially.